EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 ## Introduction

-The following apps are available as part of Open OnDemand's app suite:
+The following apps are available:

 | App | Type | Description |
 | --- | ---- | ----------- |